nfredmond/DOT-Dashboard/combined_documentation.md

 Final Deliverables of the AI's Response
 Instruct Claude to produce a structured, multi-part output that developers can directly use as a blueprint for implementation.
 The output should include:
 Detailed Implementation Plan: A step-by-step plan covering all the above points (architecture, integration, data flow).
 It should be organized under the same headings provided here for clarity.
-Next.js API Documentation & Code: Clearly documented API endpoints for managing CAMP and TrendNavigator scenarios (creation, running a model, retrieving results, comparing scenarios).
+Next.js API Documentation & Code: Clearly documented API endpoints for managing GreenChAMP (Green DOT Chained Activity Modelling Process) and TrendNavigator scenarios (creation, running a model, retrieving results, comparing scenarios).
 Include function signatures or code blocks for these endpoints in Next.js (Node/TypeScript).
 Supabase Database Schema: Provide SQL DDL statements (CREATE TABLE, etc.) or a structured schema description for new tables and fields needed (scenarios, results, etc.), including any PostGIS usage and RLS policies for multi-tenancy.
 AI Integration Details: Describe how the AI and agent tools are configured within the system (e.g., defining tools for the agent, prompt design for results analysis).
 This might include pseudo-code or config for setting up the Agent SDK.
 GeoJSON/Mapping Logic: Example of how geographic results are constructed (maybe a snippet of a GeoJSON with properties for results, or an outline of a function that generates map layers from results).
 Configuration Files & Scripts: If relevant, include snippets of configuration (like .env entries for API keys: CENSUS_API_KEY=..., etc.) and any automation scripts (maybe a snippet of a Node script or Supabase Edge Function code that handles a background task).
 Workflow Diagram or Description: Optionally, provide a textual workflow description or diagram of how a scenario moves through the system – from user input, to model run, to storing results, to AI summary and visualization.
 This helps illustrate the interactions between components.
 The final answer should be well-structured and easy to follow, using clear markdown headings, subheadings, and lists as done in this prompt.
 It should read like a design document and implementation guide.
 Make sure each section is addressed with sufficient detail and any example code or schema is correct and relevant.
 Keep paragraphs concise, and use bullet points or numbered lists to break down complex steps or lists of items.
-Ensure that developers reading the output can quickly grasp the overall system design and have concrete examples to start implementing the CAMP and TrendNavigator features in the Planning Manager app.
+Ensure that developers reading the output can quickly grasp the overall system design and have concrete examples to start implementing the GreenChAMP (Green DOT Chained Activity Modelling Process) and TrendNavigator features in the Planning Manager app.